• Reading

 10. Snapdragons

 How simple is a snapdragon?
 Snapdragons grow well in containers or along the border of a garden.
 Children simply love “snapping” the little flower heads.
-We plant snapdragons in our little fairy gardens…fairies and dragon seem to go together so well.
+We plant snapdragons in our little fairy gardens…fairies and dragons seem to go together so well.

 There is so much for children to learn in a garden, and flowers are one of areas to explore.
 When we make connections with our children and flowers a whole new world of discovery opens up.